naivary/bowl/README.md

   worker(i)

   // return `i` back to the bowl
-  // after worker is done with the work bw.Return(i)
+  // after worker is done.
+  bw.Return(i)
 }
 ```